calaverastech/grunt-productbuild/README.md

 #### options.cwd
 Type: `String`

-All src matches are relative to (but don't include) this path.
+All src matches in the options (which are script and resource directories) are relative to (but don't include) this path.
 By default, it's the current directory.

 #### options.dest
 Type: `String`